 The following syllabus prepared with these perspectives will be spread over a period of one Semester.

-- 1. Social Security: Some key concepts 19 Hours - 1.1 "Social Security", "Social Welfare", "Social Assistance","Social Insurance" - 2.
-Origin and Development 18 Hours - 2.1 Western countries charitable institutions professional guilds philanthropic organizations - workmen's compensation law in England - 2.1 Eastern societies India: joint family system, statutory schemes
+- 1. Social Security: Some key concepts (10 Hours) - 1.1 "Social Security", "Social Welfare", "Social Assistance", "Social Insurance" - 2.
+Origin and Development (12 Hours)